ember-learn/guides-source/guides/release/upgrading/editions.md

 template-only component at this point.

 This pattern is known as _Data-Down, Actions Up_, or _unidirectional data flow_.
-With Glimmer components, this pattern is enforced - all mutations must occur through actions.
+For these new components, this pattern is enforced - all mutations must occur through actions.
 This clarifies the data flow, because it's immediately possible to see where all of the mutations are occurring.

 #### Lifecycle Hooks & Modifiers

-As we mentioned above, Glimmer components only have two lifecycle hooks, `constructor` and `willDestroy`.
+As we mentioned above, components only have two lifecycle hooks, `constructor` and `willDestroy`.
 There were a number of other lifecycle hooks that existed on classic components which were generally related to updating component state or DOM manipulation: